-Premises licences are subject to the permissions/restrictions set-out in the Gambling Act 2005 and regulations, as well as specific mandatory and default conditions which are detailed in legislative provisions.
+Premises licences are subject to the permissions/restrictions.
 Licensing authorities are able to exclude default conditions and also attach other conditions, where it is believed to be necessary and proportionate.

-Premises is defined in the Act as "any place", including vessels and vehicles.
-Different premises licences cannot apply in respect of a single premises at different times.
-However, it is possible for a single building to be subject to more than one premises licence, provided they are for different parts of the building and the different parts of the building can be reasonably regarded as being different premises.
-Whether different parts of a building can properly be regarded as being separate premises will always be a question of fact and degree in all the circumstances.
-The Board will take particular care in considering applications for multiple licences for a building and those relating to a discrete part of a building used for other (non-gambling) purposes.
-In particular the Board will assess entrances and exits from parts of a building covered by one or more licences to satisfy itself that they are separate and identifiable.
+It is possible for a single building to be subject to more than one premises licence, provided they are for different parts of the building and the different parts of the building can be reasonably regarded as being different premises.
+This will always be a question of fact and degree in all the circumstances and the Board will take particular care in considering applications for multiple licences.